 The founding fathers’ ability is excellent because you turn one of the most useless diplomatic policy slots into one of the most incredible wildcard slots.
 You get one diplomatic favor per turn for each wildcard slot.
 It lets you start building up your diplomatic favor early in the game.
 This ability makes America one of the best early diplomatic civs in the game.

 Let’s discuss the differences between Bull Moose and Rough Rider.
 Rough Rider gets +5 combat strength on their home continent.
 This extra combat strength will result in your troops destroying the barbarians on your home continent.
 The additional envoys give you an added advantage for a diplomatic victory.
 These abilities sound nice, but none of Rough Rider’s abilities fit too well, even if you include the Rough Rider unique unit.
 For each kill, the Rough Rider unit gives culture.
-However, this is too late in the game to make too much of a difference unless you spam them.
+However, this is too late in the game to make too much difference unless you spam them.
 All in all, America with Rough Rider is a C-tier civ.

 Bull Moose leader bonus gives every breathtaking tile near mountains and natural wonders +2 culture and +2 science.
 America with Bull Moose is the best early games civ for science and culture.
 The leader bonus makes that America can snowball so quickly.
 This leader bonus alone makes America with Bull Moose an S-tier civ.